ClassicOldSong/Widecar/README.md

 4. **Easy to use**: Simply execute the app upon connection and exit.
 See the screenshot below for configuration.
 5. **Multi-instances support**: Widecar supports multiple Sunshine instances running simultaneously for multiple sidecar screen configuration.

+Also checkout https://github.com/ClassicOldSong/moonlight-android/releases for a much improved Moonlight Android client with much better touch pad support and several other improvements, since the official one hasn't been updated for months...

 ## Requirements

 ### Sunshine Streaming